sumoITScontrol: Traffic Controller Collection for SUMO Traffic Simulations: Introduction

 These challenges highlight the need for a standardised, reproducible benchmarking framework for traffic control research in SUMO~\cite{riehl2025revisiting}.
 Such a framework should provide: (i) transparent and well-documented implementations of established controllers, (ii) modular interfaces enabling consistent experimental design, and (iii) methodological guidance for variance-aware calibration and statistical evaluation.

 This paper introduces \texttt{sumoITScontrol}, an open-source and extensible Python package implementing a curated collection of widely used traffic controllers for SUMO via the TraCI interface.
 The framework covers both urban and freeway control applications.
 For signalised intersections, it includes controllers such as Max Pressure and adaptive coordinated strategies inspired by SCOOT and SCATS principles.
-For freeway traffic management, it provides established ramp metering algorithms including ALINEA, HERO, and METALINE.
+For freeway traffic management, it provides established ramp metering algorithms including ALINEA, METALINE, and HERO-inspired coordinated controllers.
 All controllers are implemented in a modular and configurable manner to facilitate consistent benchmarking across different network scenarios.

 Beyond providing software implementations, this work emphasises methodological best-practices for simulation-based controller evaluation.
 Through structured calibration procedures, replicated simulation experiments, and formal statistical hypothesis testing, we demonstrate the substantial impact of stochastic variability on controller performance assessment.
 The presented case studies illustrate how parameter optimisation and controller comparison can be conducted in a variance-aware and statistically sound manner.